Zapotec civilization: Technology

-The Zapotecs developed a calendar and a logosyllabic system of writing that used a separate glyph to represent each of the syllables of the language.
+The Zapotecs developed a calendar (see Mesoamerican calendars#Comparison of calendars by culture) and a logosyllabic system of writing that used a separate glyph to represent each of the syllables of the language.
 This writing system is thought to be one of the first writing systems of Mesoamerica and a predecessor of those developed by the Maya, Mixtec and Aztec civilizations.
 There is debate as to whether Olmec symbols, dated to 650 BC, are actually a form of writing preceding the oldest Zapotec writing dated to about 500 BC.

 In the Aztec capital of Tenochtitlan, there were Zapotec and Mixtec artisans who fashioned jewelry for the Aztec rulers (tlatoanis), including Moctezuma II.
 However, relations with central Mexico go back much further, as suggested by the archaeological remains of a Zapotec neighborhood within Teotihuacan and a Teotihuacan style "guest house" in Monte Albán.
 Other important pre-Columbian Zapotec sites include Lambityeco, Dainzú, Mitla, Yagul, San José Mogote, El Palmillo and Zaachila.

 The Zapotecs were a sedentary culture living in villages and towns, in houses constructed with stone and mortar.
 They recorded the principal events in their history by means of hieroglyphics, and in warfare they made use of a cotton armour.
 The well-known ruins of Mitla have been attributed to them.

-The various regions often employed different hunting methods; most notable is the "deer catapult" described by Vésquez Dévlla as a young tree bent over with the help of the hunting party, held down by vines.
-The deer will wander into and trigger the trap. at which point the deer would be ensnared and flung into the canopy killed by impacting with trees or in the case of a canyon the deer will be flung into the canyon side.